PostHog/posthog.com/contents/blog/is-google-analytics-illegal-microsite.md

 ## How we positioned the site

-We planned to launch this site on Hacker News, a site known for having an audience that really doesn’t like being sold to.
-If it doesn’t come across as authentic, be prepared to be torn to shreds.
+We decided to share the site on Hacker News, a site that highly values authenticity.
+If a post has even the slightest whiff of self-promotion, you can be prepared to be torn to shreds.

 Thankfully one of our marketing values is “No sneaky shit.”
 I can’t say it better than it’s already stated [in our Company Handbook](https://posthog.com/handbook/growth/marketing#no-sneaky-shit):